In America: What’s That?

-Each person that takes the survey contributes to a better understanding of HIV and can help others who are going through it feel less alone.
-Sharing experiences in the survey can reveal how similar each person’s journey with HIV is, as well as the differences that make each journey unique.
+Each person who takes the In America survey contributes to a better understanding of HIV as well as other health conditions.
+With better knowledge, we can help others who are navigating health challenges feel less alone.
+We hope to capture a full picture of all aspects of your health experiences and bring greater awareness to conditions that may be misunderstood.
+Sharing your experiences through the survey can reveal how similar each person’s journey is, as well as the differences that make each journey unique.

 What will the survey ask me?

 Survey responses help us and our partners better understand the HIV community.
-All survey responses are kept confidential, reported only in total (your specific responses will not be reported individually), and will become property of Health Union, LLC.
+All survey responses remain confidential, reported only in total.
+This means your specific responses will not be reported individually.
+All information will become property of Health Union, LLC.

 But that is not all.
 Throughout the year, we publish articles and videos based on what we learned from the survey.
 We hope this survey-driven content contributes to the information available to those affected by HIV and helps you all connect with others who walk the same path.